rapidsai/deployment/README.md

 ## Releasing

 This repository is continuously deployed to the [nightly docs at docs.rapids.ai](https://docs.rapids.ai/deployment/nightly/) via the [build-and-deploy](https://github.com/rapidsai/deployment/blob/main/.github/workflows/build-and-deploy.yml) workflow.
-All commits to main are built and pushed to the [`deployment/nightly` subdirectory in the rapidsai/docs repo](https://github.com/rapidsai/docs/tree/gh-pages/deployment).
+All commits to main are built to static HTML and pushed to the [`deployment/nightly` subdirectory in the rapidsai/docs repo](https://github.com/rapidsai/docs/tree/gh-pages/deployment) which in turn is published to GitHub Pages.

 We can also update the [stable documentation at docs.rapids.ai](https://docs.rapids.ai/deployment/stable/) by creating and pushing a tag which will cause the `build-and-deploy` workflow to push to the [`deployment/stable` subdirectory](https://github.com/rapidsai/docs/tree/gh-pages/deployment) instead.